 Home > Seabirds JP > Petrels & Shearwaters (Japan) > Northern Fulmar

-We try morph categories by Flood & Fisher (2016), and described in caption.
+We try to categorize the morph by Flood & Fisher (2016), and described in caption.

 Fig. 1.
 Morph ‘D’.